Skip to main content

 Setup the X-axis

-1. If necessary, select Bar from the Visualization dropdown menu.
+1. If necessary, select Bar from the Visualization drop-down menu.

 3. Click the field name you selected to view additional configuration options.

-• As the Scale Type, select Temporal.
+• As the Scale Type, select Continuous.

 • For the Transform selection, choose HOURLY.